dlcs/book/API_Reference/imageoptimisationpolicy.md

 ### technicalDetails

 Details of the encoding and tools used.
-Might not be public.
+These details are passed to downstream handlers.

 | domain                        | range      | readonly | writeonly |